Armed Forces Post Graduate Medical Institute

 The Armed Forces Post Graduate Medical Institute, commonly referred to as AFPGMI, is a Postgraduate Medical Institute operated by the Pakistan Armed Forces.
 Its primary function is to provide graduate level medical education to physicians, surgeons, hospital administrators and nurses of Pakistan Armed Forces.
 It is headed by a Major General from the Medical Corps of the Pakistan Army.

+Recognized institute

+Armed Forces Post Graduate Medical Institute is recognized by the College of Physicians and Surgeons Pakistan.

 History

 Armed Forces Post Graduate Medical Institute (AFPGMI) is the oldest post-graduate medical institute of the country.
 It was established on 18 August 1953 as the Army Medical Corps School at Lahore by integration of Hygiene and Malaria Wings of Pakistan Army Medical Corps.

 In 1957, it was relocated to Rawalpindi under plans to establish a medical complex in the city.

 The college was renamed as Armed Forces Medical College (AFM College) in September 1960 and finally assumed its current name in 1997.

 AFPGMI was affiliated with the Quaid-i-Azam University as the degree awarding university since 1967.
 In 2015, AFPGMI was made a constituent college of National University of Medical Sciences.